 ARCA-VERDE is a collaborative architectural design studio focused on client service.

 ARCA-VERDE is led by principal architect Michael Peixoto, OAA, MRAIC.
-Michael has worked on over 100 projects to date and holds accessibility and sustainability in paramount importance and is a long time advocate and executor of projects involving both.
-Michael experience includes: six (6) passive houses, five (5) LEED projects ranging from Certified to Silver ratings (CI & NC), he helped the City of Ottawa develop the 2025 Accessibility Program, worked with CNIB while completing his architectural thesis on “A Blind Experience of Architecture”, and he teaches part-time in Algonquin’s Green Architecture and Architectural Technology programs.
+Michael has over 20 years of experience, holds accessibility and sustainability in paramount importance and is a long-time advocate and executor of projects involving both.
+Michael’s experience includes nine (9) Passive Houses based projects, five (5) LEED projects ranging from Certified to Silver ratings (CI & NC), and two (2) Net-Zero projects.
+Michael helped the City of Ottawa develop the 2025 Accessibility Program, worked with CNIB while completing his architectural thesis on “A Blind Experience of Architecture”, and teaches part-time in Algonquin’s Green Architecture and Architectural Technology programs.
+Michael is a Passive House Certified Designer, and is LEED Certified.